haveno-dex/haveno-site/_posts/2022-08-18-test-network-launched.md

 There is still a lot to do, but we feel the platform is now stable enough to tag version 0.0.1 and allow the public to test the trade protocol.

-For assistance, questions or to just to get in touch with us, join the [#haveno room on Matrix](https://matrix.to/#/#haveno:haveno.network) or the room on IRC/Libera (#haveno-dev).
+For assistance, questions or to just to get in touch with us, join the [#haveno room on Matrix](https://matrix.to/#/#haveno:monero.social) or the room on IRC/Libera (#haveno-development).

 ---